 Sports Law: Stephen has a keen interest in sports law and has previously published articles on the topics of EU competition regulation of football intermediaries and the influence and effect of EU Regulations on crowd control.
 He has experience in advising and has been involved in advising registered football intermediaries and players in respect to disputes regarding to FIFA solidarity and compensation payments and player employment contracts.
 He has also advised a number of football players on the terms and enforceability of intermediary agreements and commercial sponsorship/endorsement deals and has represented players and managers before internal disciplinary bodies including the Irish Womens Football Appeals Committee.

-Judicial Review and Strategic Litigation: Stephen specialises in public administrative law and has particular experience in bringing successful judicial reviews and statutory appeals against a host of public authorities in the Superior Courts including TUSLA, the HSE, the Minister for Justice, Irish Naturalisation and Immigration Service, the Irish Prison Service and the Minister for Employment and Social Protection, the Social Welfare Appeals Office, the Irish Blood Transfusion Service, the Department of Education and the International Protection Appeals Tribunal.
+Judicial Review and Strategic Litigation: Stephen specialises in public administrative law and has particular experience in bringing successful judicial reviews and statutory appeals against a host of public authorities in the Superior Courts including TUSLA, the HSE, the Minister for Justice, Disabled Drivers Appeals Board Irish Naturalisation and Immigration Service, the Irish Prison Service and the Minister for Employment and Social Protection, the Social Welfare Appeals Office, the Irish Blood Transfusion Service, the Department of Education and the International Protection Appeals Tribunal.
 Some of the cases he has been involved with include:

-Public Interest Law and Equality Litigation: Stephen has also worked before the courts in a non-judicial review capacity representing and assisting in representing many vulnerable clients before the Superior Courts in particular those in the Ward of Court and the Minors Lists.
+Public Interest Law, Wardship and Equality/Human Rights Litigation: Stephen has also worked before the courts in a non-judicial review capacity representing and assisting in representing many vulnerable clients before the Superior Courts in particular those in the Ward of Court and the Minors Lists.
 He has also represented members of the LGBT community, children with disabilities, vulnerable young adults, members of the Roma and travelling communities and foster carers in a variety of applications before the District Court.
 Stephen has published articles and assisted in preparing policy documents on a variety of public interest law issues and topics including: LGBT rights, cyber-bullying, community economic development law, immigration and asylum law, international humanitarian law and penal and immigration policy reform.
 Stephen was appointed to the Human Rights Committee in the Law Society in 2019 where he works on access to justice issues.